 |Appraisal Fee||Sellers and buyers can negotiate|

-The amount of money you will spend on closings while selling a house in California depends on a lot of factors such as Realtors commissions, fees & taxes, mortgage payoff, etc.
+If you are concerned about how much are closing costs in California then know that the amount of money you will spend on closings while selling a property in California depends on a lot of factors such as Realtors commissions, fees & taxes, mortgage payoff, etc.

-You can calculate your closing costs using Houzeo’s Advanced Closing Cost Calculator.
+You can calculate seller closing costs California with Houzeo’s Advanced Seller Closing Cost Calculator for California.
 The calculations are based on the latest prices and it gives you a very detailed estimate of all the costs involved in the transaction.

 Frequently Asked Questions